atgreen/daily-price-depot/README.md

 # Pineapple Future

-Pineapple Future is a convenient and trusted source of data for ledger-cli based plain text accounting.
+Pineapple Future is a convenient and trusted source of daily market data for ledger-cli based plain text accounting.

 How to use it
 --------------

-Pineapple Future is a git repo that you clone to your local work environment and reference in your ledger source files.
+Pineapple Future is a git repo that you clone into your local work environment, and reference in your ledger source files.

+The idea behind Pineapple Future is that there's little value in all ledger users having to individually figure out how to collect and present market data in ledger price format.
+It would be better to collaborate on data collection and share this data on a common platform, ready to consume.

 If you are maintaining your ledger files in git, it's easiest just to add Pineapple Future as a git submodule like so: